 With ecommerce customers, perhaps moreso than other website visitors, it’s paramount to establish trust in your business, your website and the purchase experience.
 If your website is slow, difficult to use or otherwise has issues with performance or reliability, you’re likely to lose any potential customer who encounters these issues.
 By performing thorough quality assurance and testing, you can steer clear of these issues and make the buying process smooth sailing for every customer.

 It’s not enough to ensure your website performs well at launch.
 You need to keep it that way.
-Even if it’s perfect at launch, issues are bound to arise, as technology evolves or plugins update, or even as you make changes to your product selection.
-That’s why we include a year of website maintenance with our ecommerce websites, with an option to renew after a year, so we can partner with you to keep your store’s virtual doors open.
+Even if it’s perfect at launch, issues are bound to arise as technology evolves or plugins update, or even as you make changes to your product selection.
+That’s why we offer ongoing website support and optimization on all our web design projects after the website's launch.
+We intend to partner with you throughout the construction of your new website and well into the future.

 How to Find the Right Ecommerce Website Design Agency